What Is the Difference Between APR and Interest Rate on a Personal Loan?

 Expression of how much will be paid back to the lender in addition to repaying the principal balance Expression of how much will be paid back to the lender in addition to repaying the principal balance

-Includes interest only Expresses cost of the loan over one year including any additional costs, such as origination fees
+Includes interest only Expresses the cost of the loan over one year, including any additional costs, such as origination fees

 Why Is My Personal Loan APR Different Than the Interest Rate?

-If your personal loan’s APR differs from its interest rate, that indicates that there are additional fees, such as origination fees, included in the total amount you’re being charged.
+If your personal loan’s APR differs from its interest rate, it means there are additional fees, such as origination fees, included in the total amount you’re being charged.
 If there were no fees, the APR and interest rate would be identical.

 How Important Is APR vs Interest Rate?

-A loan’s APR is generally more important than its interest rate because APR reflects the true cost of the loan — it accounts for interest as well as any fees tacked on by the lender.
-Looking at APR also allows you to compare two loan offers apples to apples.
-One loan may have a lower interest rate than another loan but if the lender tacks on high fees, then it may not actually be the better deal.
+When shopping around for loans, the APR is generally more important than the interest rate because the APR reflects the true cost of the loan — it accounts for interest as well as any fees tacked on by the lender.
+Looking at the APR also allows you to compare two loan offers apples to apples.
+One loan may have a lower interest rate than another loan, but if the lender tacks on high fees, then it may not actually be the better deal.

 APR vs Interest Rate on Revolving Credit Accounts

-Personal loans aren’t the only financial product that involve APR and interest rate.
+Personal loans aren’t the only financial products that involve an APR and interest rate.
 Revolving credit accounts — including credit cards — also have interest rates expressed as APR.
-However, with credit cards, these two rates are one and the same: APR is just the interest rate, and the terms can be used interchangeably.
+However, with credit cards, these two rates are the same: APR is just the interest rate, and the terms can be used interchangeably.

-Credit card issuers may charge other fees, e.g., cash advance fees, late fees, or balance transfer fees as applicable to individual usage.
-But it’s impossible to predict the type or amount of fees that might be charged to any one card holder.
+Credit card issuers may charge other fees, such as cash advance fees, late fees, or balance transfer fees, as applicable to individual usage.
+But it’s impossible to predict the type or amount of fees that might be charged to any one cardholder.

 A single credit card account can have multiple APRs, depending on how the credit is used.

-• Purchase APR: the standard APR for general purchases.
+• Purchase APR is applied to general purchases.

-• Cash advance APR: the rate charged for cash advances made to the card holder.
+• Cash advance APR is the rate charged for cash advances made to the cardholder.

-• Balance transfer APR: may begin as a low or zero promotional rate, but increase after the introductory period ends.
+• Balance transfer APR may begin as a low or zero promotional rate, but it increases after the introductory period ends.

 💡 Quick Tip: With average interest rates lower than credit cards, a personal loan for credit card debt can substantially decrease your monthly bills.